tsaruggan/matisse/docs/MIS.md

 <a name="colourDodge"></a>

 ## colourDodge(baseColour, blendColour) ⇒ [<code>Colour</code>](#Colour)
-Looks at the color information in each channel and brightens the base color to reflect the blend color by decreasing contrast between the two.
+Looks at the colour information in each channel and brightens the base colour to reflect the blend colour by decreasing contrast between the two.
 Blending with black produces no change.

 **Kind**: global function
 **Returns**: [<code>Colour</code>](#Colour) - The colour resulting from the blend